bretthop/link-board-heroku/README.md

 Each backend exists in a dir in the root of this repository, with the database scripts also in the root (because the DB tables will be the same across all backends).
 The reason that a separate repo wasn't created for each backend is because I wanted everything in one place as a reference.

+## Backend Definition
+This section describes the backend requirements.
+It is a simple list of URL mappings and a describtion of what is required at that URL.
+All authentication is done via the AUTHORIZATION header, using basic auth.

+* `/` - The backend must serve the static frontend files from the root URL, with no authentication,
+* `/api` - All REST calls will be made with this base URL.
+All requests to here _must_ be authenticated, with the exception of a POST to `/api/users` (as this request is used to created a user),
+* `/api/users` - GET: Returns the user object specified by the authorisation header; POST: Creates a new user,
+* `/api/links` - TODO
+* `/api/linkGroups` - TODO

 ## Technologies Used
 Please refer to the README for each backend (located in the respective dir) for the specific technologies used for that backend.
 This list contains